rayvtoll/blofintradingbot/README.md

 # BloFin Trading Bot

 Fully automatic trading bot for Blofin Futures using liquidations from Coinalyze to counter trade as a strategy.
-The bot currently uses 3 strategies: live, grey and journaling.
-The position sizes for these strategies are full, half and minimal size respectively.
+The bot currently uses 3 strategies: live, reversed and journaling.
+The position sizes for these strategies are full for live and reversed, but minimal size for journaling.

 ## To get started